Revelation as the Story of Faith: A Spiritual Reading

 • No more delay, there are two possible ends for believers.

-• The End or Goal of obedient faith is salvation, 1 Peter 1:9.
+• The End or Goal of obedient faith is salvation, (saved from God’s wrath against ungodliness Rom 1:18) 1 Peter 1:9.

-• The period of attempted correction called “the first woe”, as seen in Job, does not result in spiritual death, the second intensified period of woe can.
+• The period of attempted correction called “the first woe, as seen in Job, does not result in spiritual death, the second intensified period of woe can result in death, in thirds.

-• The result of unbelief during the third woe or 7th trumpet results in unbelief, Rev 10:7.
+• The result of unbelief during the third woe or 7th trumpet results in unbelief, Rev 10:7 and Rev 18:23.

-• No more repentance, they are assigned a place with the unbelievers, Luke 12:46.
+• No more repentance, they are assigned a fixed place with the unbelievers, Luke 12:46.

 🔥 The Day of the Lord: Jesus Uses All Tools